James Madison: Election to Congress

 After Virginia ratified the constitution, Madison returned to New York and resumed his duties in the Congress of the Confederation.
-With concerns both for his political career and over the possibility that Henry and his allies would arrange for a second constitutional convention, Madison ran for the House of Representatives.
-At Henry's behest, the Virginia legislature created congressional districts designed to deny Madison a seat, and Henry recruited Monroe, a strong challenger to Madison.
+Madison unsuccessfully ran for the U.S. Senate in Virginia in 1788.
+After Madison was defeated in his bid for the Senate, and with concerns for both his political career and the possibility that Patrick Henry and his allies would arrange for a second constitutional convention, Madison ran for the House of Representatives.
+Henry and the Anti-Federalists were in firm control of the General Assembly in the autumn of 1788.
+At Henry's behest, the Virginia legislature designed to deny Madison a seat by gerrymandering congressional districts.
+Henry and his supporters ensured Orange County was in a district heavily populated with Anti-Federalists, roughly three to one, to oppose Madison.
+Henry also recruited James Monroe, a strong challenger to Madison.
 Locked in a difficult race against Monroe, Madison promised to support a series of constitutional amendments to protect individual liberties.
 In an open letter, Madison wrote that, while he had opposed requiring alterations to the Constitution before ratification, he now believed that "amendments, if pursued with a proper moderation and in a proper mode ... may serve the double purpose of satisfying the minds of well-meaning opponents, and of providing additional guards in favor of liberty."
 Madison's promise paid off, as in Virginia's 5th district election, he gained a seat in Congress with 57 percent of the vote.

-Madison became a key adviser to Washington, who valued Madison's understanding of the constitution.
+Madison became a key adviser to Washington, who valued Madison's understanding of the Constitution.
 Madison helped Washington write his first inaugural address and also prepared the official House response to Washington's speech.
 He played a significant role in establishing and staffing the three Cabinet departments, and his influence helped Thomas Jefferson become the first Secretary of State.
 At the start of the first Congress, he introduced a tariff bill similar to the one he had advocated for under the Articles of the Confederation, and Congress established a federal tariff on imports by enacting the Tariff of 1789.
 The following year, Secretary of the Treasury Hamilton introduced an ambitious economic program that called for the federal assumption of state debts and the funding of that debt through the issuance of federal securities.
-Hamilton's plan favored Northern speculators and was disadvantageous to states, such as Virginia, that had already paid off most of their debt; Madison emerged as one of the principal Congressional opponents of the plan.
+Hamilton's plan favored Northern speculators and was disadvantageous to states, such as Virginia, that had already paid off most of their debt; Madison emerged as one of the principal congressional opponents of the plan.
 After prolonged legislative deadlock, Madison, Jefferson, and Hamilton agreed to the Compromise of 1790, which provided for the enactment of Hamilton's assumption plan, as part of the Funding Act of 1790.
-In return, Congress passed the Residence Act, which established the federal capital district of Washington, D.C., on the Potomac River.
+In return, Congress passed the Residence Act, which established the federal capital district of Washington, D.C.